SFDO-Community-Sprints/food-pantry-commons/README.md

 # Project Overview
 ## Vision & Goals
-* We are starting with outlining all of the different general use cases for Food Pantries.
-So from that list we can identify where we can build out something.
+An Impact Labs project started started with outlining all of the different general use cases for Food Pantries and drafting process flows and data models.
+Sprint contributers are documenting a recommended solution design for these use cases that organizations could use to build out their own customizations in Salesforce.
+We envision this being potentially built into some installable form in the future after further refinement and piloting by target organizations.

 ## Project Vertical
 Nonprofit - Food Pantry/Food Bank/Food Distrubtion